en:lang="en-US"

 The impact of bandwidth

 But the great challenge when implementing UHD appears when manage your bandwidth.
 And this generates some concern, especially in the field of contribution, where we work with low compression factors.
 Increase the spatial and temporal resolution, going for example from a 1080@25p format to another that is 2160@50p, means multiply by eight in bandwidth, so you have to be very cautious when choosing which of the improvements offered by UHD to use in each project.
 Fortunately, one of the biggest contributions is HDR, and its impact on bandwidth is small.
-So in this sense, the main problem for operators is deciding whether to bet on HLG hybrid format or by any of the PQ based trading options such as HDR10, HDR10+, Dolby Vision…
+Therefore, in this sense, the main problem for operators is to decide whether to bet on HLG hybrid format or by any of the PQ based trading options such as HDR10, HDR10+, Dolby Vision

 A concept that always goes hand in hand with HDR is WCG, and fortunately this does not have a strong impact on bandwidth either.
 However, professionals must learn to manage transformations between color spaces.
 The UHD establishes as a reference range the BT-2020, but for years now the gamut of cameras has greatly exceeded this color space, and the majority of new screens on the market cover almost 100% of a space.
 DCI-P3.
 Consequently, in post-production it is necessary to decide which are the most appropriate workflows so that these transformations do not distort the creative intention, while adjusting the colorimetry to the regulations and desired limits.